Advice on working

 Following the public health advice

 Wash your hands regularly using soap and water or sanitising hand gel.
 It’s important to do this after touching hard surfaces and common touch points (such as hand rails, key pads or door handles).
-You should also do this after touching your face covering.

 Catch coughs and sneezes in a tissue.
 Put used tissues into a bin and wash hands immediately.
 If you do not have tissues to hand, catch coughs and sneezes in the crook of your elbow.